Six O’Clock News

 news thi

-The unconventional spelling – “thi” for “the,” “n” for “and” – immediately immerses the reader in a different linguistic landscape.
-This isn’t a mistake; it’s a conscious artistic choice.
-Leonard is forcing us to hear the dialect, to recognize its distinct rhythm and intonation.
-The poem challenges the notion of a single “correct” way of speaking, suggesting that all dialects are equally valid forms of communication.
+The unconventional spellings, such as “thi” for “the” and “n” for “and,” immediately immerse the reader in a distinct linguistic landscape.
+This is not a mistake or poor grammar; it is a conscious artistic choice.
+Leonard forces us to slow down, to “hear” the dialect, and to recognize its unique rhythm and intonation.
+By doing so, the poem challenges the deeply ingrained notion of a single “correct” way of speaking, asserting that all dialects are equally valid and expressive forms of communication.

-The poem’s central argument revolves around the idea that a newsreader’s credibility is linked to their accent.
-The speaker states:
+The poem’s central argument revolves around the cynical idea that a newsreader’s credibility is inextricably linked to their accent.
+The speaker articulates this belief with stark clarity:

 a talk wia